 Saying no to things you don’t need

 A bad habit which I acquired as a student and have struggled to shake is my love for a freebie.
-People handing things out on the street I am a magpie for any sort of gimmick.
-This week made me think about where that stuff that I readily accept goes… ultimately into the black hole of the bottle of my bag until I ultimately throw it away a few weeks later.
-By saying yes to all this plastic crap I am inadvertently making marketing and advertising companies create more, by saying no I am showing that there is no demand for them.
+When people hand things out on the street I'm a magpie for any sort of gimmick.
+This week made me think about where that needless stuff I readily accept goes… ultimately into the black hole of the bottom of my bag until I throw it away a few weeks later.
+By saying yes to all this plastic crap I'm inadvertently making marketing and advertising companies create more, whereas by saying no I'm showing that there is no demand for them.

 Saying no to a straw

 In a similar way, saying no to a straw is literally the easiest thing in the world.
-Any fully capable full grown able is able and has been able to drink from a glass since they were roughly 3 years old, therefore there is literally no need or use for a straw.
+Any fully capable adult has been able to drink from a glass since they were roughly three years old, making the need for straws redundant.
 Just say no at a bar in the same way you might say no to ice, no one will think you’re a weirdo and you just saved a turtle’s nose.

 Keeping the momentum

-As the week went on I found that the momentum of changing your mindset does get easier, and although at the start I felt like I was on a strange strict diet where instead of thinking what I was putting in my mouth I was thinking about what I was putting in the bin.
-As the week went on it became easier.
+As the week went on I found that the momentum of changing your mindset does get easier.
+While at the start I felt like I was on a strange kind of diet where instead of thinking what I was putting in my mouth, I was thinking about what I was putting in the bin, as the week went on it became easier.

 Things that have changed since

-I would be lying and I would be unfair to preach and say that since that week I was a new woman and hadn’t sent anything to landfill ever since, because sadly my willpower and lifestyle just hasn’t let that happen yet.
-What has changed though are a selection of small attitudes, and behaviours which have dramatically reduced my amount of waste.
-The biggest change though is dramatically my mind-set and my ability to speak to others about the issue of plastic and unrecyclable waste.
-I have started to change the way I think of putting things in the bin.
-I have found a good way to mentally help with this is thinking about this analogy.
+I would be lying and it would be unfair to preach and say that since that week I was a new woman and hadn’t sent anything to landfill ever since, because sadly my willpower and lifestyle just hasn’t let that happen yet.
+What has changed though are a selection of attitudes and behaviours which have dramatically reduced my amount of waste.
+The most dramatic change is my mind-set and my ability to speak to others about the issue of plastic and unrecyclable waste.
+I've started to change the way I think of putting things in the bin and I've found a good way to mentally help with this is thinking about this analogy.

-Recently I have bought my own first house with a garden that I love.
-It is filled with fun plants and bushes and trees that I love but currently have no idea what they are or what to do with them.
+Recently, I've bought my first house with a garden that I love.
+It's filled with fun plants and bushes and trees that I love but currently have no idea what they are or what to do with them.
 This is a place I actively love and care about the moment.
 I use the mental analogy of whenever I think about throwing something in the bin I imagine just throwing it onto the lawn in the middle of the garden, and leaving it there.
 I know that it won’t decompose or disappear for potentially 200 years.
 Therefore my great great great grandchild could pop out into the garden and see my KitKat wrapper and think ‘aww I wish grandma Chloe hadn’t done this’.
-I think to myself if I wouldn’t want to leave that pile of plastic and waste in my new garden why am I so naive to imagine that when I put it into a bin it isn’t going to just end up sitting in another area of the world, or a beautiful section of the ocean.
+I think to myself if I wouldn’t want to leave that pile of plastic and waste in my new garden, then why am I so naive to imagine that when I put it into a bin it isn’t going to just end up sitting in another area of the world, or a beautiful section of the ocean?
 If I don’t want it sitting in my garden, why am I okay to let it rot out of site but in just the same way?

-Okay, that’s an extreme example and I’m not suggesting you start throwing all your rubbish on your lawn, but I think by mentally thinking about your waste as something which doesn’t disappear and might be hanging around for 200 years helps you make more informed choices about the amount of waste you create.
+Okay, that’s an extreme example and I’m not suggesting you start throwing all your rubbish on your lawn, but I think by mentally thinking about your waste as something which doesn’t disappear may help you make more informed choices about the amount of waste you create.